umbertogriffo/Trie/README.md

 Auto suggestion of words while searching for anything in dictionary is very common.
 If we search for word "tiny", then it auto suggest words starting with same characters like "tine", "tin", "tinny" etc.

+### String Similarity [4-5]

+Trie can be used to Fast and Easy calculate Levenshtein distance.

 ## Example of usage

 We can perform the follows operations: